-- Human (even expert) judgment is subjective and can be unreliable - Standard, statistical tests of significance can be applied to the results - Arbitrary scoring schemes are susceptible to false positives.
+- How else would you judge whether a PMF result was meaningful? - For MS/MS, human judgment is subjective and can be unreliable - Standard, statistical tests of significance can be applied to the results.

 If we use probability based scoring, we can apply standard, statistical tests of significance to the results.